alex/what-happens-when/README.rst

   single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.)
+In this section, HSTS is a security feature that enforces the use of HTTPS for websites that have requested it.
+This feature helps protect users by preventing them from inadvertently connecting to an insecure version of a site that should be accessed securely.
 DNS lookup
 ----------